-We understand that you may be unable, or reluctant, to make a complaint yourself.
+23. We understand that you may be unable, or reluctant, to make a complaint yourself.
 We will therefore accept complaints on your behalf by your representative.
 This could be a friend, relative, or an advocate, if you have given them your consent to complain on your behalf.
-In addition to completing the complaints form, the 'Consent Form - Complaining for Someone Else' in Appendix B must also be submitted to assist you with your complaint.
-Please note - this Consent Form will be sent to you for signing once we receive your complaint.
+We are also including a 'Complaining for Someone Else' Form in Appendix B to assist you with your complaint.

-You have the right to ask an organisation whether or not they are using or storing your personal information.
+24. You have the right to ask an organisation whether or not they are using or storing your personal information.
 You can also ask them for copies of your personal information, verbally or in writing.5

-If you need further advice or guidance before considering making a complaint to us there are various bodies who may be able to assist:
+25. If you need further advice or guidance before considering making a complaint to us there are various bodies who may be able to assist: